In the past few weeks, I’ve received two pleas from retailers about to close.

 42. They complain about other employees, or their boss, to customers.

 43. They ask you if you found everything you were looking for - after you're in the checkout line.

 44. They talk about their breaks.
 "Have you had your lunch?
 Have you had your break?"
 We haven't had our break.
 We don't care.
 Hello!
 I'm right here - the lady with the money that helps pay for your breaks!

 45. They use the canned phrase, "Are you looking for something special?"
 (No, I am looking for something boring and ordinary....)

 47. "There you go" is not a euphemism for "Thank You" when you are either handed your receipt or change.

 48. "If I do it for you, then I would have to do it for everyone."
 Um, no, that's not necessarily true.

 49. They ask if you have any coupons.
 Then you feel like you're getting ripped off for not having any!
 Takes the wind out of the purchase.

 50. Saying have a nice day without making eye contact.

-If you're looking to increase your retail sales, you need to spend the time to remove such pet peeves and obstacles to purchase from your store.
-It involves hiring better, training better and treating customers as human beings, not things that can be taken for granted.
+If you're looking to increase your retail sales, you need to spend the time to remove such pet peeves and obstacles to purchasing from your store.
+It involves hiring better, training better, and treating customers as human beings, not things that can be taken for granted.